 Prizes will be awarded in two categories; grades 6-8 and 9-12.

-DIFFERENT THIS YEAR: Email Submissions Only: (printed submissions that are mailed or walked in will not be accepted)
+HOW TO SUBMIT WORK: Submissions we only be accepted by email: (printed submissions that are mailed or walked in will not be accepted)

-2) In the subject area of the email write the title of your poem
+2) In the subject area of the email write the title of your submission

-3) Attach the Poem as a .doc, .docx, or .pdf file.
-Please DO NOT paste the poem in the body of the email.
-(Do not include your name or any of the above information (except title) on your poem).
+3) Attach the Poem or Short Essay as a .doc, .docx, or .pdf file.
+Please DO NOT paste the submission in the body of the email.
+(Do not include your name or any of the above information (except title) on your submission).

-Deadline: Monday, January 1, 2021 at 5:00pm.
+Deadline: ON OR BEFORE January 6, 2023 at 5 p.m.
 A confirmation will be sent to the email address listed on the registration form within three business days.

 Notification of Winners

-Winners will be notified by email and telephone.
+Winners will be by notified by email and telephone.

 By accepting a prize, winners grant to Ohio University Southern, the OHIO Southern Council on Diversity & Inclusion, the Ohio University MLK Celebration Committee and The Office of Diversity and Inclusion the right to edit, publish, copy, display and otherwise use their entries in connection with this contest, and to further use their names, likenesses, and biographical information in advertising and promotional materials, without further compensation or permission, except where prohibited by law.
 No responsibility can be assumed for lost or late mail.
 Entries will not be returned.